wombleton/gitlaw-nz/acts/E/Employment Relations Act 2000.md

     *   (g) was a delegate of other employees in dealing with the employer on matters relating to the employment of those employees.

-    (2) An employee who is representing employees under the [Health and Safety in Employment Act 1992][569], whether as a health and safety representative (as the term is defined in that Act) or otherwise, is to be treated as if he or she were a delegate of other employees for the purposes of subsection (1)(g).
+    (2) An employee who is representing employees under the [Health and Safety in Employment Act 1992][569], whether as a health and safety representative or a site health and safety representative (as those terms are defined in that Act) or otherwise, is to be treated as if he or she were a delegate of other employees for the purposes of subsection (1)(g).

     Compare: 1991 No 22 s 28(2)

     Section 107(1)(ba): inserted, on 1 December 2004, by [section 40][570] of the Employment Relations Amendment Act (No 2) 2004 (2004 No 86).

-    Section 107(2): added, on 5 May 2003, by [section 33(2)][548] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 107(2): replaced, on 16 December 2013, by [section 26][571] of the Health and Safety in Employment Amendment Act 2013 (2013 No 96).

 ##### 108 Sexual harassment